2026 NBA Draft Notes

 • The first eight picks in the 2026 NBA Draft were college freshmen, tying the 2025 NBA Draft for most freshmen selected to begin a draft.

-• Nine of the first 10 picks in the 2026 NBA Draft were college freshmen, tying the record for most freshmen in the top 10, set in 2017 and 2025.
+• Nine of the first 10 picks in the 2026 NBA Draft were college freshmen, tying the record for most freshmen in the top 10, set in 2017 and matched in 2025.

 • The Milwaukee Bucks selected Arizona guard Brayden Burries with the 10th pick, marking their first lottery selection since 2016, when they selected Thon Maker with the 10th pick.